Target costing: Construction

-About 15% construction project in Japan adopted target costing for their cost planning and management as recognized by Jacomit (2008).
+Jacomit et al. (2008) noted that about 15% of construction projects in Japan adopted target costing for their cost planning and management.
 In the U.S., target costing research has been carried out within the framework of lean construction as target value design (TVD) method and have been disseminated widely over construction industry in recent years.
 Research has proven that if being applied systematically, TVD can deliver a significant improvement in project performance with average reduction of 15% in comparison with market cost.

 TVD in construction project considers the final cost of project as a design parameter, similar to the capacity and aesthetics requirements for the project.
 TVD requires the project team to develop a target cost from the beginning.
 The project team is expected not to design exceeding the target cost without the owner's approval, and must use different skills to maintain this target cost.
 In some cases, the cost can increase but the project team must commit to decrease and must try their best to decrease without impacting on other functions of the project.

+In Scotland, guidance on the use of pain share/pain gain arrangements and target cost contracting was issued to public sector construction procurers in 2017.
+This guidance refers to reimbursement to contractors calculated in two stages: